 Island of Misfit Toys--Faced with a bleak future, some would say NO future, these toys that no one plays with might become candidates for Substance Abuse training.
 Luckily, things don't seem to have turned that way when we meet them mid-episode.
 Let's hope they get some companionship soon.

 King Moonracer--We've got no joke for the winged lion-kind of the Island of Misfit Toys, but he's got such a cool name we thought we'd mention him here.
 Why he never got a role in a 1970s-era James Bond movie, we'll never know.

 We'd like to wish all of you a happy holiday season, regardless of the particular holiday(s) you celebrate.

 May your family be happy and healthy, and may good fortune smile your way.

 Are you familiar with the TV specials we included in this article?
 If so, we'd love to hear from you.
 Which were your favorite specials?
 Which were your favorite characters?
 Do you still watch any of these today, even as an adult?

 If you liked this post, you may also like our similar Safety Training and Santa and Friends article.

 And if you liked that article, you may like these other humor-based safety training articles as well:

-And don’t forget to download the FREE GUIDE TO EFFECTIVE SAFETY TRAINING below.
+And don't forget to download the FREE GUIDE TO ONLINE SAFETY TRAINING below.